 The wearing of a tie may also be seen as smart and professional looking.
 This suggests they put much important on how others see them, this could be wishing to be seen with high social status.
 They’re also likely to be very aware and observant and very much focused on the external world.

-Tie Color Meaning
+Blue Tie Color Meaning

 A blue tie combined with the meaning of a tie in general is very conservative and traditional in its meaning, particularly with darker shades of blue.
 It’s a safe and reserved color, it’s also a reliable and trusting color, which may also be an indicator of their personality.
 Light blues suggest the wearer is a little more easy-going, and flexible/creative in their temperament and thinking.